Every application, environment, or system requires some level of configuration. Configuration formats, such as the

-- Despite stated compatibility with JSON, a strict conversion between the two languages is not straightforward due to ambiguity in mapping certain language constructs.
+- Despite stated compatibility with JSON, a strict conversion between the two languages is complicated by ambiguity in mapping certain language constructs.

-There are many configuration languages, each with its advantages and disadvantages.
+There are many configuration languages, each with their advantages and disadvantages.
 XML, JSON, YAML, and HCL are somewhat interoperable, but trade-offs are necessary depending on the language you choose.

-Simple applications and environments will benefit from a structured configuration.
-As configuration complexity increases, so do the disadvantages of one language over another.
-Deciding on configuration goals early in the application lifecycle will help choose the right language.
+Simple applications and environments benefit from a structured configuration.
+As configurations increase in complexity, so do the disadvantages of one language over another.

-As configuration itself becomes a first-class citizen within the DevOps environment and cloud computing, the importance of choosing the right language for your application becomes critical to ensuring success.
-Although any of these configuration languages will work well, weighing the advantages and disadvantages of each will ultimately lead to a successful configuration framework.
+As configuration itself becomes a first-class citizen in the DevOps environment and cloud computing, choosing the right language for your application becomes critical to ensure success.
+Although any of these configuration languages will work well, you need to weigh the advantages and disadvantages for a successful configuration framework.